janverschelde/PHCpack/src/Python/PHCpy3/doc/source/apollonius.rst

-the circle problem of Appolonius
+the circle problem of Apollonius
 ================================

-The circle problem of Appolonius asks to find all circles tangent to three given circles.
+The circle problem of Apollonius asks to find all circles tangent to three given circles.
 In :numref:`figappolgeneral`,
 the input circles are shown as blue disks and the eight circles